 As software updates for the ViewSonic home cinema projector range are available online, you can easily keep your projector firmware up to date either using a USB stick or via LAN.

 As a flexible projector, you can position the ViewSonic PG706HD in one of four ways.
 You can angle it up, using the adjustable front foot, from a table either from in front or behind the screen.
 You can ceiling mount the unit and project forward on to a screen or from behind it.

 To fill a 100-inch projection screen, the PG706HD needs to be at least 3 metres away.
 That said, it can comfortably fill a screen between 30 and 300 inches with the right distance.
 Part of setting up the projector is experimenting with it.

 After positioning your ViewSonic PG706HD at a suitable distance from the screen, then connect the mains power and complete the basic set-up wizard.
 On the remote, select the test screen and use it to adjust the zoom, focus and keystone correction settings.

 Don’t use an image or a movie still to optimise your PG706HD.
 Doing so will lead to substandard result as your not correctly optimising for the set-up, but the media presented.
 So only make setting adjustments with a test screen.

 With the basic set-up complete, you can plug in media players and speakers.
 If you don’t yet have an AV receiver, you’ll need to plug your Blu-ray player, game console and streaming sticks (such as Amazon Fire TV or Google Chromecast) directly into the PG706HD.

-Also depending on your speaker set-up, you’ll want to connect any external speakers to the audio output of the projector.
+Also depending on your speaker set-up, you’ll want to connect any external speaker set-up to the audio output of the projector.
 Of course, if you have an AV receiver, then all you need is to run an HDMI cable between the two, and you’re good to go!